 All DAFs come with annual administrative costs and investment fees.
 At community foundations, fund fees are reinvested into the community through programmatic work, staff support and grantmaking.
 Fund fees at commercial banks, however, benefit stockholders.

 Lastly, if a sponsoring organization does not enforce time requirements for grantmaking, charitable assets may sit in DAFs for long periods rather than be granted into the community.

 DAFs and private foundations are similar in that they are both charitable vehicles to invest and grant our charitable assets.

 “There are many advantages to a private foundation, especially family control that can last for generations.
-But, there are other ways to achieve similar results,” said Lynda Sands, JD, MBA, who has advised nonprofits, families and businesses in high-net-worth philanthropic planning and the creation of private foundations and new public charities for 40 years.
+But, there are other ways to achieve similar results,” said Lynda Sands, JD, MBA, who has advised nonprofits, families and businesses in high-net-worth philanthropic planning and creating private foundations and new public charities for 40 years.

 DAFs provide the benefits of a private foundation without the complexity, administrative burden or added expenses.
 Although donors have complete control over a private foundation, they can be challenging to start and maintain over time.
 They require a lot of time and resources, not to mention a degree of expertise to ensure all legal requirements are met.

 DAFs, on the other hand, offer the charitable benefits of a private foundation without being subject to start-up costs, tax-exempt status or annual income excise tax.

 While donors may maintain complete control over branding, investments and grantmaking with a private foundation, they are also subject to IRS requirements, must research and secure their own investment vehicles, and are burdened with startup costs, taxes and administration fees.

 |Annual 5% payout required